georgedeath/egreedy/README.md

 The jupyter notebook `notebooks/Process_results_and_generate_figures_for_paper.ipynb` contains the code to load and process the optimisation results (stored in the `results` directory) as well as the code to produce all results figures and tables used in the paper and supplementary material.

-### Incorperation of additional test problems and acquisition functions
+### Incorporation of additional test problems and acquisition functions
-The jupyter notebook `notebooks/New_fitness_functions_and_acqusition_functions.ipynb` contains examples and instructions of how to include your own test problems (fitness functions) and acquistions functions.
+The jupyter notebook `notebooks/New_fitness_functions_and_acquisition_functions.ipynb` contains examples and instructions of how to include your own test problems (fitness functions) and acquisition functions.